vippsas/vipps-developers/newsletters/2021-12-newsletter.md

 ## Omikron tips

-These Vipps solutions are extra relevant (again):
+These solutions are extra relevant (again):

 * Use
   [Vipps Logg inn](https://vipps.no/produkter-og-tjenester/privat/logg-inn-med-vipps/logg-inn-med-vipps/)